grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 )
 ```

+Note: The incoming `Authorization` HTTP header can not be removed or overwritten.
+It will always be forwarded in the gRPC metadata under the `authorization` key.
+However, values can be appended.

 ## Mapping from HTTP request headers to gRPC client metadata

 You might not like [the default mapping rule](https://pkg.go.dev/github.com/grpc-ecosystem/grpc-gateway/runtime?tab=doc#DefaultHeaderMatcher) and might want to pass through all the HTTP headers, for example: